VII.1.- Mud as a form of therapy

 We can also install electricity and plumbing after we have added all the mud, leaving them in plain sight and then covering them with some kind of embellishments.

-It is important to build eaves on buildings that have outer mud walls to prevent them from getting wet in rainy seasons.
+It is important to build eaves on outer mud walls to prevent them from getting wet in rainy seasons.
+If they didn’t have these eaves, we would have to protect the walls with lime wash, lime mortar or something similar so it would keeps its breathability.
 We also have to build wide plinths in case the rainwater splashes.
-We can solve this by installing gutters on the eaves to collect and store water (Figure 7.20).
+We can solve this by installing gutters on the eaves to collect and store water (Figure VII.20).

 We can integrate glass bottles of different colours in these mud walls as if they were stained glass windows.
 The students can make a creative design for the stained glass window on a piece of paper.

-If the width of the wall is the same as the width of the bottles, we integrate them into the wall following the design guidelines (Figure 7.21).
+If the width of the wall is the same as the width of the bottles, we integrate them into the wall following the design guidelines (Figure VII.21).

-Figure 7.21 – Detail of the stained glass with integrated bottles and building the stained glass wall
+Figure VII.21.- Detail of the stained glass with integrated bottles and building the stained glass wall

 If the wall is wider than the bottles, we would need to cut them in order to integrate them into the wall.
 For this task, we need a table saw with a diamond blade and someone with experience or enough knowledge to be able to use it.
 If we do not have any of this available, a nearby workshop can take care of this job.

 This process consists on collecting two identical bottles and cut them at the same level.
 To build the stained glass we only use the bottom of each bottle.
-We attach both pieces to each other with an adhesive tape.
+We clean and dry thoroughly its interior and we attach both pieces to each other with an adhesive tape.
 The length of the combination of the two pieces must be the same as the width of the wall.
 This is important to take into account when cutting the bottles.

-We can also build small energy-efficient wood-fired stove with mud, which are very practical since they do not need much firewood to cook food (Figures 7.25 and 7.26).
+We can also build small energy-efficient wood-fired stove with mud, which are very practical since they do not need much firewood to cook food (Figures VII.25 y VII.26).

-We can incorporate art into each one of the green building activities.
-But we can also create workshops with the only purpose of building decorative sculptures or sculptures that can be used to cook with (Figure 7.29).
+We can incorporate art into each one of the bioconstruction activities.
+But we can also create workshops with the only purpose of building decorative sculptures or sculptures that can be used to cook with (Figure VII.29).

 When we have made our Cob mud creation, we will have a very pleasant feeling of wellbeing in our hands, the same feeling we had after stomping the mud with our feet.

-In this unit we have included the essential explanations in order to do green building projects with the students even though we do not have any previous experience with mud.
-We always recommend for the instructors to take courses or go to workshops in their area to learn and get more knowledge about natural building (Figure 7.30).
+In this unit we have included the essential explanations in order to do bioconstruction projects with the students even though we do not have any previous experience with mud.
+We always recommend for the instructors to take courses or go to workshops in their area to learn and get more knowledge about natural building (Figure VII.30).

 Our intention is to highlight all the usages and benefits that using mud can have in our way of cooking, working, sheltering or just simply living.